 Mixed dystrophies.
 Mixed dystrophies are characterized by metabolic disorders in the parenchyma, stroma, walls of blood vessels, organs and tissues.
-Mixed dystrophies occur with disturbances in the metabolism of complex proteins - chromoproteins, nucleoproteins, lipoproteins, and minerals.
+Mixed dystrophies occur in disorders of the metabolism of complex proteins chromoproteins, nucleoproteins, lipoproteins, minerals.

 Violation of chromoprotein metabolism.
-Endogenous pigments - chromoproteins - are divided into hemoglobinogenic, proteinogenic or tyrosinogenic and lipidogenic.
+Endogenous pigments chromoproteins - are divided into hemoglobinogenic, proteinogenic or tyrosinogenic and lipidogenic.